mdundek/yava/README.md

 - Automated mandatory entity slot filling
 - Python & Java client libraries
-- Add Espeak & Google TTS containers as supplement TTS engines
+- Add Espeak & Google TTS images as supplement TTS engines
-- Write documentation on how to extend and build new images for PVA
+- Write documentation on how to extend and build new images for YAVA